8 of the Most Common Causes of Household Water Leaks

 One of the best ways to protect your home from future leaks is to understand and look for common situations that cause leaks to develop.

-In this blog, we list eight leak causes that may be making your pipes drip.
+In this article, we list eight possible causes of water leaks that may be making your pipes drip.

 When your appliances were installed, the contractor put seals around all water connectors.
 Seals also appear in other places, such as on your dishwasher door.
 As your appliances age, the seal may break or wear out.
 If you notice condensation on your appliance or puddles near the appliance, you may have a broken seal.